-Besides, a review study with Meta-Analysis included clinical human studies, randomized or not.
+In this context, a review study with Meta-Analysis included clinical human studies, randomized or not.
 A total of 18 publications were included in the review.
-Regarding implant failure, the meta-analysis found a risk ratio of 1.73 (95% confidence interval [CI] 1.21-2.48, p = 0.003) for BP patients when compared to patients who did not take the medicine.
-The probability of an implant failure in patients receiving BP was estimated at 1.5% (0.015, 95% CI 0.006-0.023, standard error [SE] 0.004, p<0.001).
-BP cannot be suggested to affect marginal bone loss from dental implants due to a limited number of studies reporting this result.
-Due to lack of sufficient information, the meta-analysis for the outcome "postoperative infection" was not performed.
-The results of the present study cannot suggest that dental implant insertion in patients taking BP affects implant failure rates due to a limited number of published studies, all characterized by a low level of specificity, and most of them dealing with a limited number of cases without an adequate control group.
-Therefore, the real effect of BP on osseointegration and survival of dental implants is not yet well established [6].
+Regarding implant failure, the meta-analysis found a risk ratio of 1.73 (95% confidence interval [CI] 1.21-2.48, p = 0.003) for BPs patients when compared to patients who did not take the medicine.
+The probability of an implant failure in patients receiving BPs was estimated at 1.5% (0.015, 95% CI 0.006-0.023, standard error [SE] 0.004, p<0.001).
+BPs cannot be suggested to affect marginal bone loss from dental implants due to a limited number of studies reporting this result.
+Due to a lack of sufficient information, the meta-analysis for the outcome of "postoperative infection" was not performed.
+The results of the present study cannot suggest that dental implant insertion in patients taking BPs affects implant failure rates due to a limited number of published studies, all characterized by a low level of specificity, and most of them dealing with a limited number of cases without an adequate control group.
+Therefore, the real effect of BPs on osseointegration and survival of dental implants is not yet well established [5].

-Bisphosphonates - Major Complications
+Bisphosphonates- Major Complications

-Ishii et al. [15] state that patients who use BP may have impaired healing of the damaged dental implant as it impedes bone remodeling and may lead to a condition called osteonecrosis, which is considered a side effect of this drug.
-Although there are much data on the beneficial effects of BP in the treatment of advanced osseous diseases, numerous reports have documented the ability of these medications to cause local lesions of bone osteonecrosis mainly in the jaw [1,2].
+The authors Ishii et al. [14] states that patients who use BPs may have impaired healing of the damaged dental implant as it impedes bone remodeling and may lead to a condition called osteonecrosis, which is considered a side effect of this drug.
+Although there are much data on the beneficial effects of BPs in the treatment of advanced osseous diseases, numerous reports have documented the ability of these medications to cause local lesions of bone osteonecrosis mainly in the jaw [27].

-Osteonecrosis may remain asymptomatic for weeks and possibly months, and lesions usually develop around tapered areas and prior surgical sites, including extractions, retrograde apical tetanus, periodontal surgery, and dental implant surgery.
+Also, osteonecrosis may remain asymptomatic for weeks and possibly months, and lesions usually develop around tapered areas and prior surgical sites, including extractions, retrograde apical tetanus, periodontal surgery, and dental implant surgery.
 Symptoms include pain, soft-tissue edema, infection, tooth loss, and drainage.
-Radiographically, osteolytic changes are observed and tissue biopsy shows the presence of actinomyces [2,3,30].
-In the dental office, the most common BP that the implant is exposed to is the oral ones that contain nitrogen, such as risedronate, ibandronate, and alendronate.
-Comprehensive anamnesis is essential before the initiation of any elective treatment, the risk versus benefits of dental treatment should be discussed in detail with the patient [28].
+Radiographically, osteolytic changes are observed and tissue biopsy shows the presence of actinomyces [28].

+In the dental office, the most common BPs that the implant is exposed to are the oral ones that contain nitrogen, such as risedronate, ibandronate, and alendronate.
+Comprehensive anamnesis is essential before the initiation of any elective treatment, the risk versus benefits of dental treatment should be discussed in detail with the patient [26].

-In this context, another study using the BP analyzed the factors related to obtaining effective mechanical and immunological adhesion, viability, epidermal collagen growth factor, and immunoglobulin synthesis were evaluated.
-The presence of BP culminated in lower cell adhesion to titanium discs, particularly for sodium alendronate (SA) at 5 μ M (40%) and zoledronic acid (ZA) at all concentrations (30 to 50% according to increased concentrations).
-Reduced cell viability occurred after an exposure of these cells to ZA (40%); however, only 5 μM of SA-treated cells had decreased viability (30%).
-Reduced synthesis of growth factors and collagen was observed when cells were treated with ZA (20 and 40%, respectively), while about 70% of IgG synthesis was increased.
-BPs negatively affected adhesion and metabolism of oral mucosal cells, and this effect was related to BP type as well as concentration and treatment period.
-The negative effects of BPs on oral mucosa cells may hinder the seal formation of an effective biological in osseointegrated implants [7].
+In this context, another study using the BPs analyzed the factors related to obtaining effective mechanical and immunological adhesion, viability, epidermal collagen growth factor, and immunoglobulin synthesis were evaluated.
+The presence of BPs culminated in lower cell adhesion to titanium discs, particularly for sodium alendronate (SA) at 5 μ M (40%) and zoledronic acid (ZA) at all concentrations (30 to 50% according to increased concentrations).
+Reduced cell viability occurred after an exposure of these cells to ZA (40%); however, only 5 μ M of SA-treated cells had decreased viability (30%).
+Reduced synthesis of growth factors and collagen was observed when cells were treated with ZA (20 and 40%, respectively), while about

+70% of IgG synthesis was increased.
+BPs negatively affected adhesion and metabolism of oral mucosal cells, and this effect was related to BPs type as well as concentration and treatment period.
+The negative effects of BPs on oral mucosa cells may hinder the formation of an effective biological seal in osseointegrated implants [6].